Achievable logoAchievable logo

 High-intensity intermittent sports

 Athletes in high-intensity intermittent sports (e.g., basketball, hockey, soccer) may have limited recovery time between games.
-In tournaments, athletes often play multiple matches in one day, requiring immediate recovery strategies.
+In tournaments, athletes may play multiple matches in one day, so recovery strategies need to start immediately.

 Recovery in high-intensity intermittent sports should focus on: